 5. They were slow at changing

-Sony’s Walkman series and Ericsson phones had numerous innovations, such as a coloured screen and a digital camera.
+Sony’s Walkman series and Ericsson phones had numerous innovations, such as a colored screen and a digital camera.

 However, their innovation began to slow down when they started manufacturing Android phones.